Tuanrazz/Tuanrazz/README.md

 🧠 **Who is Tuanrazz?**

-I'm a passionate fullstack developer, ethical hacker, and tech explorer from Indonesia 🇮🇩.
+**I'm a passionate fullstack developer, ethical hacker, and tech explorer from Indonesia 🇮🇩.**
-I love building stuff that blends **logic, art, and chaos** into one beautiful mess called *code*.

-> "My world runs on caffeine, terminal, and late-night commits."
+> "wonders of the world of the mind."

 ---